 The best cloud migration plans utilise a mixture of cloud computing technologies that ensure the right platform is used for every workload.

 Unsure which cloud solution is right for you?
 Check out our online questionnaire.

 Application architecture not optimised for the cloud

 Essentially there are two ways around the problem.
 The first is to rewrite and/or re-architecture your application to make it cloud compatible.
-However, be warned, if you start to make significant changes costs can quickly spiral.
-The second is to utilise dedicated cloud-hosting technologies like UKCloud’s VMWare and Oracle solutions.
+However, be warned, if you start to make significant changes costs quickly spiral.
+The second is to utilise dedicated cloud-hosting technologies like UKCloud’s VMware and Oracle solutions.
 For applications reliant on these technologies, “lift and shift” really can be a breeze.

-To discover how UKCloud can help you accelerate your journey to the cloud, check out our professional services page.
+For more information on how UKCloud can help you accelerate your journey to the cloud, check out our professional services page.